 So how do we make enough broth?

-Once a week, I place the frame of a roast chicken into the slow cooker, cover it with filtered water (We use a Berkey to filter our water, and you can find them online.), toss in a few bay leaves, black peppercorns and vegetable scraps, turn it on and call it good.
-As I pull broth from the slow cooker, I filter it through a reusable coffee filter which helps to strain out any floating herbs, chicken skin or pieces of bone and results in a beautiful clear broth.
+Once a week, I place the frame of a roast chicken into the slow cooker, cover it with filtered water (We use a Berkey to filter our water, and you can, toss in a few bay leaves, black peppercorns and vegetable scraps, turn it on and call it good.
+As I pull broth from the slow cooker, I filter it through a fine-mesh strainer which helps to remove out any floating herbs, chicken skin or pieces of bone and results in a beautiful clear broth.
 As I remove broth, I add water and continue the process throughout the week – ensuring that by the end of the week every bit of goodness has been pulled from that chicken frame.